FieldCommGroup/HART-IP-Developer-Kit/README.md

 There are two approaches to getting started with the HART-IP Developer Kit: buy a completed system from FieldComm Group or build you own using the documentation and software in these repositories.

 #### Getting a complete HART-IP Developer Kit from FieldComm Group
 For convenience an assembled and complete HART–IP Developer Kit is available from FieldComm Group.
 This kit provides a complete working HART-IP based flow device.
-The kit consists of two software modules running on a Raspberry Pi hardware platform, a HART-IP Server and a sample FlowDevice Application.
+The kit consists of two software modules running on a Raspberry Pi hardware platform: a HART-IP Server and a sample FlowDevice Application.
 The FlowDevice EDD Source Code and documentation are included with this kit.

 Features include:
 * Pre-Configured micro SD card containing the HART-IP Server and Flow Device Application running on UbuntuMATE (64-bit).